NgiapPuoyKoh/student-resource-tool/README.md

 # New Student Guide

-A simple tool for curated FAQ, tool tips and Key concepts for onboarding new students in the Full Stack Web Developer course
+A simple tool for curated FAQ, tooltips and Key concepts for onboarding new students in the Full Stack Web Developer course

 ## Project Brief

 - What does the client want?

-Improve student journey expereince.
-Help beginning CI students (HTML/CSS/User throgh user/centeric-frontend) minimize lost study time by alerting them to the most frequently
+Improve student journey experience.
+Help beginning CI students (HTML/CSS/User through user-centric-frontend) minimize lost study time by alerting them to the most frequently

 - Who do I think will be using the site?

-- CI students working on initial modules HTML/CSS/User through user/centeric-frontend
+- CI students working on initial modules HTML/CSS/User through user/centric-frontend

 - How can I make the site as user friendly as possible for the user?

-Remove friction to learning by provide alerts and tips at checkpoint by module to handle the challenges
+Simple and intuitive navigation - Remove friction to learning by providing alerts and tips at checkpoints by modules to handle the challenges

 - What considerations do I need to keep in mind to meet the user/client requirements?

 Provide recommend information at a time when it makes sense and students have the context to understand and apply the tool

-- Is there a specific colour scheme I need to work around?
+- Is there a specific color scheme I need to work around?

+Researched recommended color scheme for text and image content webpage

 - Website Maintenance
 Easy to maintain and update content